MAKaminski/real-estate-investment-analysis/README.md

 ### Common Issues

 1. **No properties collected**:
+   - The tool will automatically generate sample data if external sources fail
-   - Check internet connection
+   - Check internet connection for API access
    - Verify location names are correct
    - Try different locations

 2. **Web scraping errors**:
+   - Selenium WebDriver issues are automatically handled
+   - The tool continues with other data sources when scraping fails
-   - Ensure Chrome browser is installed
+   - Ensure Chrome browser is installed for web scraping
    - Check if target websites are accessible
-   - Try running with fewer properties

 3. **API rate limiting**:
    - Add delays between requests
    - Use API keys for higher limits
    - Reduce target property count
+   - The tool will fall back to sample data if APIs are unavailable

+4. **Selenium compatibility**:
+   - Updated to use new Service-based Chrome driver initialization
+   - Compatible with Selenium 4.10.0+
+   - Automatic fallback when web scraping fails

 ### Logs
 Check `real_estate_analysis.log` for detailed error messages and debugging information.

+### Fallback Mechanism
+The tool includes robust fallback mechanisms:
+- If web scraping fails, it continues with API data
+- If no external data is available, it generates realistic sample data
+- All financial calculations work with any data source
+- The tool never fails completely - it always produces results

 ## Contributing